skysheng7/linux_command_in_aws_ec2/aws_cheatsheet/ec2_instance.md

 12. click "launch instance"
 13. After launching, search for your EC2 instance under **Instances** to monitor its status.
     - Check "Instance State", see if it's "running" or "stopped"
-    - If "stopped", click on "Instance ID", and click "Instance State" > "Start instance".
+    - If "stopped", click on the hyperlinked ID listed under "Instance ID", and click button "Instance State" > "Start instance".
 You may need to wait for 15–20 minutes.
     - You can also check **System Logs** during setup.

 14. Click the **Connect** button on your instance page.